-Just like the best garden furniture, this year everything garden-related is flying out of stock fast.
+Just like the best garden furniture, hot tubs tend to sell out fast as summer approaches.
 So we've collated the best-in-class hot tubs to keep your eyes peeled for, and also the hot tubs that are in stock and ready to buy now.

-From the hot tub with the highest number of massaging air jets, to the inflatable spa that is smart-tech operated or has LED mood lighting, read on to find the best hot tub for you.
+From the hot tub with the highest number of massaging air jets, to the inflatable spa that is smart-tech operated or has LED mood lighting, read on to find the best inflatable hot tubs for you.

 In our opinion, the best inflatable hot tub on the market right now is the Helsinki hot tub from Lay-Z-Spa.

 This design has far thinner walls than most other inflatable hot tubs, meaning there is much more space inside the spa.
 In fact, Lay-Z-Spa says there's room for up to seven adults.
 We think keeping it to five people at once ensures everyone has plenty of legroom, but this still remains one of the most spacious inflatables on the market.

 Equipped with Lay-Z-Spa's 'FreezeShield' technology to prevent the water from freezing, even in a British winter, this hot tub is designed for year-round use in the UK.
 The Helsinki can also heat, massage and filter all at the same time, and with a powerful integrated 180 air jet system, it offers plenty of bubbles!